gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/README.md

 ## Requirements

+> [!Tip]
+> The gofanco PRO-Matrix44-SC defaults to a static IP of 192.168.1.70, as noted in the manual.
+Changing this requires a Windows PC, an RS232 connection, and the manufacturer’s Control Program.
+To simplify management (once and done), configure the device to use DHCP and set a reservation in your router or DHCP server to maintain a consistent IP.

 - **Matrix Device**: PRO-Matrix44-SC with IP control enabled and accessible to Home Assistant.
 - **DHCP Reservation**: Highly recommended, as the integration does not track IP address changes.